michaelbunte/crnll/README.md

 2. You'll also need to run `pip install getch` or `pip3 install getch`

 ## Running
+To take notes that `crnll` understands, write your notes in a separate file from your questions.
+Questions and their corresponding notes should be numbered (see the syntax section).

 Assuming your notes are held in a file `notes.py`, we can can run

 `python3 crnll.py -u notes.md`